Outwood Grange Academies Trust

 Outwood Grange Academies Trust (OGAT) is a multi-academy trust (MAT) that operates forty schools (twenty-eight secondary and twelve primary) across northern England and the East Midlands.
 It is an exempt charity, regulated by the Department for Education.
+Its chief executive is Lee Wilson.

 The trust was founded in 2009, led by Sir Michael Wilkins who was principal of the trust's namesake, Outwood Grange Academy.
-Its current CEO is Martyn Oliver, who previously served as a principal of schools within the trust.
+Its CEO, from 2016 to 2023, was Sir Martyn Oliver, who previously served as a principal of schools within the trust.

 The trust operates using an "80:20" principle, where about 80% of how its schools operate is standardised and 20% is open to local innovation.